 Step 9: Replacing the Auger Motor

-If troubleshooting steps do not resolve cause of inoperable motor, replace auger motor assembly:
+If troubleshooting steps do not resolve cause of the inoperable motor, replace auger motor assembly:

-• Review installation guide for your appliance make and model
+- Review the installation guide for your appliance, make and model

 Ensure Proper Replacement: Consult technicians if unsure to avoid appliance damage or safety issues.